Azure/azure-sdk-for-net/sdk/attestation/Azure.Security.Attestation/README.md

 ## Key concepts

-There are four major familes of functionality provided in this preview SDK:
+There are four major families of functionality provided in this preview SDK:
 - [SGX and TPM enclave attestation.](#attestation)
 - [MAA Attestation Token signing certificate discovery and validation.](#attestation-token-signing-certificate-discovery-and-validation)
 - [Attestation Policy management.](#policy-management)